Balliol College Boat Club: Equipment

 BCBC has greatly benefited from the generous donations of old Balliolites over the years.
 The current men's and women's first boats, the 'Beeland Rogers' and the 'Happy Rogers' respectively, reflect this trend.
 Beeland Rogers is a R86 Empacher while Happy Rogers is a more standard lightweight K series boat.
 These boats were purchased following donations from American Balliol alumni Jim Rogers.

-Training locations
+Training and coaching

 Novice and development crews train on the stretch of the Thames, known as "The Isis" locally, which flows through Oxford, but senior crews train further afield at Abingdon, utilising the facilities of Abingdon Rowing Club.